 Operations During the COVID-19 Pandemic

-As Central Oregon begins to re-open, Partners In Care continues to meet the needs of our community in the following ways:
+As Central Oregonians do their part to address the pandemic, Partners In Care continues to meet the needs of our community in the following ways:

-- Partners In Care continues to follow all of the guidelines outlined by the Oregon Health Authority and the Centers for Disease Control and Prevention regarding the COVID-19 coronavirus.
+- Partners In Care continues to follow all of the guidelines outlined by the Deschutes County Health Department, Oregon Health Authority (OHA), and the Centers for Disease Control and Prevention (CDC) regarding the COVID-19 coronavirus.

 The Future of Hospice House